developer-nkosi/Python/README.md

 # Python

 You win some you lose some.
-Theres is more to learn than we know.
+There is more to learn than we know.
+Pull n commit yeah